-The Windshield Tour of East Tampa was provided by Dr. Deborah Austin of REACHUP Incorporated and Ms. Evangeline Best, a lifelong resident of the neighborhood.
-East Tampa is an area which is bordered by Hillsborough Avenue to the north, 40th Street to the east, Interstate 4 to the south, and 15th Street to the west.
-In spite of being an area with high rates of poverty, this historically African American neighborhood has one of the highest rates of home ownership in Tampa, totaling almost 46%.
-It is considered a historical neighborhood and that is why preserving homes and small businesses is very important to the community members.
-The overall appearance of East Tampa is clean and pristine compared to the University Area and Sulphur Springs; houses and businesses are freshly painted and several yards of small, modest homes are landscaped.
-Focus group participants noticed "there was a lot of work done to address the life and the appearance of the neighborhood... a lot of fresh paint."
+East Tampa achieved designated as a historical neighborhood and that is why preserving homes and small businesses is very important to the community members.
+The overall appearance of East Tampa is clean and pristine compared to the other areas visited; houses and businesses are freshly painted and yards of the small, modest homes are landscaped.
+The team noticed "there was a lot of work done to address the life and the appearance of the neighborhood... a lot of fresh paint."
 Community members seemed to be conscious regarding the appearance of the physical and built environment, and therefore maintaining buildings and protecting art is a necessity among members of the community.
 The main source of community development income in East Tampa is property tax, compared to reliance on grants in most other low-income neighborhoods, giving the area more disposable income for community-initiated improvement projects.